-You may have heard of the term Fartlek training in the running community.
+You may have heard of Fartlek training in the running community.

-Unlike interval training or tempo running which have a regimented structure and intensity and distance, Fartlek training allows you to adjust the intensity and distance of the run based on how you feel on the day.
+Whereas Fartlek training allows you to adjust the intensity and distance of your run based on how you feel on the day.

-As such, Fartlek training is highly individualised and highly adaptable.
+As such, Fartlek training is highly individualised and highly adaptable – and fun!

 In this guide we’ll explore: